 Click to enlarge the following pictures and maps

-For security reasons, I don't show the entrance of my apartment, but these pictures are taken a few steps from there.
+These pictures are taken a few steps from the appartment.
 The left picture shows the Porte Saint-Denis, which you can track on the maps.
 On the right picture, the flat is on the last floor in one of the center blocks between the two streets.
 One window opens to the right-hand street, rue Beauregard, two windows go to the left-hand street, rue de Cléry.

 Click for more pictures

 Because of French legislation, short-term rental is unfortunately not possible.